-Individual Retirement Account (IRA): This is a plan that you set up, and your employer has nothing to do with it.
-You can only contribute $5,500 per year (as of 2013).
+Individual Retirement Account (IRA): This is a plan that you set up.
+You can only contribute $5,500 per year (irs.gov, 2015).
+Most banks/financial institutions can open an account for you.
 There are two types:

-- Traditional IRA: Similar to a 401k, this has tax deductible contributions (depending on income level), withdraws begin at age 59.5 (withdrawals before age 59.5 subject to penalty), and taxes are paid on principal and gains when withdrawn.
+- Traditional IRA: Contributions are tax deductible; withdraws must begin between age 59.5 and 70.5 (withdrawals before age 59.5 subject to penalty); and taxes are paid on contributions and earnings when withdrawn.

-Withdrawing Funds Early: This will result in a 10% penalty (with some exceptions) in addition to the funds being taxable income.
+Withdrawing Funds Early: This will result in a 10% penalty (exception: Roth accounts) in addition to the funds being taxable income.
 Because of this significant loss, it's rare that people withdraw funds before age 59.5.